Ecological Costs of Fall Clean Up

 Build brush piles.
 Stacked branches create habitat for small animals and beneficial insects.

 This is not neglect.
-It is ecological design.
+It is ecological stewardship.

 A Better Way Forward